 As technology has evolved throughout the years, so have the roles and responsibilities of chief information officers.
 A CIO is responsible for managing an organization’s IT staff, as well as its IT-related assets like software and hardware, and for strategic planning as it relates to computer systems and the organization’s network.

-"[The] CIO role is essential for the business, because we cannot build a product without using technology," said Michal Abram, head of engineering at Zety. "[A] CIO must be able to link the world of technology with product development, make crucial business decisions based on unique knowledge and experience."
+“[The] CIO role is essential for the business, because we cannot build a product without using technology,” said Michal Abram, senior director of engineering at BOLD (formerly Zety). “[A] CIO must be able to link the world of technology with product development, [and] make crucial business decisions based on unique knowledge and experience.”

 Here’s what you need to know about a CIO’s responsibilities, their importance and how to be an effective CIO.

 It’s easy to confuse CIOs and chief technology officers (CTOs), but they don’t have the same responsibilities, and the positions require different skill sets.
 A CIO is usually in charge of the organization’s internal IT operations and is the top technology infrastructure manager.

 “The CIO is a business-technology leader,” said Jeff Bittner, founder and president of Exit Technologies.
 “The CIO does not have to fully understand how the technology works but understand what it can do and how it can impact the business.”

 A CTO ensures a company’s technology strategy aligns with its objectives and requirements.
 This executive is the company’s top technology architect and runs the engineering group.

 “The CTO is immersed in technology and has an engineering-level understanding of how the technology works and where it is headed,” said Bittner.